Dwyane Wade Visited Florida's Stoneman Douglas School After One Of The Students Killed Was Buried In His Jersey

 On Wednesday, stunned students at the Parkland school pulled out their phones as Wade toured through their cafeteria.

-"I just wanted to stop by...
+"I just wanted to stop by ...
 First of all, I’m so excited to be back in the city and the state," Wade said to massive cheers.
 "I just wanted to come here today and hopefully for a moment, for a second, bring a little of this — bring a little excitement.

 "I just wanted to come and say I’m inspired by all of you," he continued.